django-fiber/django-fiber/README.rst

 Installation:
 =============

-We're assuming you are using Django 1.3 or 1.4.
-If you need to install Django Fiber with an older Django version, you can find instructions in the docs folder.
+We're assuming you are using Django 1.3.x or 1.4.

 ::